Nursing Home Malpractice Lawyer

 According to the United States Centers for Disease Control and Prevention (CDC), injuries from falls in nursing homes and similar facilities account for over one-third of preventable visits to the hospital emergency departments.
 In elderly patients nursing home falls frequently result in life-altering disabilities, functional decline, reduced independence, reduced quality of life, and often hasten death.
 As many 1,800 elderly patients die each year as a result of nursing home falls.

 Proper fall prevention programs can prevent nursing home falls.
 Best practices require nursing homes to take the time to assess new patients for fall risks, to provide careful monitoring of at risk residents, and to make modifications to ensure safer patient safety and mobility.
 Nursing home staff must maintain a high degree of education to ensure nursing home fall prevention.
 Staff should also be aware of any nursing home patients that have a particularly high risk for falling.
-Necessary mobility devices should accessible and well-maintained.
+Necessary mobility devices should be accessible and well maintained.

 Failure to supply a safe environment for patients is grounds for a nursing home negligence lawsuit.
 Environmental hazards present a risk for patients.
 Some examples include: